Nectarine Turnovers (Easy Nectarine Recipe)

 Thank you for supporting this blog!

 - Nectarines – Look for ripe nectarines.
-They should feel slightly soft to the touch, with a fragrant scent and slightly speckled skin.
-Avoid firm nectarines or fruit with a green tint—these aren’t quite ripe enough yet.
+A ripe nectarine should feel slightly soft to the touch (not mushy or squishy!), with a fragrant scent and speckled skin.
+Avoid overly firm nectarines or fruit with a green tint.
+These aren’t quite ripe enough yet, and will lack flavor if you use them to make the hand pie filling.

 - Vanilla Bean Paste – Vanilla bean paste (not extract) adds notes of vanilla—and pretty bean speckles!—to the fruit filling.
 Nielsen-Massey and Taylor & Colledge make my favorite brands.
 You can also use the scrapings of 1 vanilla pod.

 - Puff Pastry – You’ll need one sheet of puff pastry, rolled or trimmed to about 8 x 12 inches in size.
-I used store-bought (if frozen rather than refrigerated, thaw according to the manufacturer’s instructions) but you can also use homemade.
+I used store-bought (if frozen rather than refrigerated, thaw according to the manufacturer’s instructions) but you can also use homemade puff pastry if you’re adept at making your own.

-While these nectarine turnovers are best enjoyed warm, do allow them to rest for a few minutes before serving.
+- Rest before serving.
+While I think that these nectarine turnovers are best enjoyed warm, do allow them to rest for a few minutes before serving.
 If you dig in immediately, the piping hot filling will burn your tongue.
 (Speaking from experience on this one!)

-To make this nectarine recipe, I recommend purchasing a set of round cutters (for cutting the discs of puff pastry), a pastry brush (for egg-washing the pastry), and a half sheet rimmed baking tray (for baking the turnovers).
-You’ll also need a garden-variety kitchen fork for crimping the edges of each turnover before baking.
+- Gather the right tools.
+I recommend purchasing a set of round cutters (for cutting the discs of puff pastry), a pastry brush (for egg-washing the pastry), and a half sheet rimmed baking tray (for baking the turnovers, the edges catching any filling that leaks as they bake) and a garden-variety kitchen fork for crimping the edges of each turnover.

 Nectarine Turnovers (Easy Nectarine Recipe)